hannaofsweden/react-models/README.md

 If sagaMiddleware is not specified, effects will not work.
 If history is not specified, models will not have access to the history object.
 * loadModels can be called later as well - however, be careful if components have dependencies on one another.

-### Dynamic, HMR-powered, and reusable

-Models can be loaded and unloaded dynamically.
-They work with hot module reloading.
-They can easily be transfered between projects - for instance, you could write an auth module that can be used in all of your company's project.

 ### Subscriptions